zuplo/docs/docs/examples/hello-world-api.md

 ## Congratulations

 Your API is now live btw - you can see the URL in settings.
-Why not try getting that "Hello World" response from your browser.
+Why not try getting that "Hello World" response from your browser?

 ![Untitled](/media/getting-started-hello-world/project-url.png)